What You Need To Know About The New Documents On The 2016 Trump Tower Meeting

 3. How much did Donald Trump Sr. know about all this?

 President Trump has said different things at different times about what he accepts about Russia's attack on the 2016 election — his latest position is that it took place but he will defend future elections strongly.
-Trump has been largely consistent, though, that he did not know in real time in June of 2016 that his oldest son, son-in-law and campaign chairman hosted a foreign delegation bearing an offer of help from overseas.
+Trump has been largely consistent, though, that he did not know in real time in June 2016 that his oldest son, son-in-law and campaign chairman hosted a foreign delegation bearing an offer of help from overseas.

 Trump Jr. stuck to that in the interview he gave to the Senate Judiciary Committee.